r0667002/Tibs-Multisensor/README.md

 A possibility would be to add another one like a lux or temperature sensor.

 The goal of the project is to make a DIY Light-switch-like control mechanism that can **handle up to 18 different actions** all packaged in a 85x85x11.8mm box.
 The code for the automations I use is included here as well, to give you some inspiration.
-I also used a [blueprint](https://community.home-assistant.io/t/trigger-different-actions-on-a-single-double-or-double-click-on-a-binary-sensor/255902) so that different actions can run depending on a single, double or long top on the buttons
+I also used a [blueprint](https://community.home-assistant.io/t/trigger-different-actions-on-a-single-double-or-double-click-on-a-binary-sensor/255902) so that different actions can run depending on a single, double or long click on the buttons

 ## Pinout diagram
 The D1 mini itself is powered by a regular 5V adapter plugged into the wall.